Our goal is to shift the power dynamics through consultation

 October 2015 – March 2019

-When this project was completed, we had facilitated repatriation of human remains belonging to 30 ancestors and over 600 associated funerary objects that were removed from sites in California’s Central Valley that were identified in faunal collections.
+When this project was completed, we had facilitated repatriation of human remains belonging to 30 individuals and over 600 associated funerary objects that were removed from sites in California’s Central Valley that were identified in faunal collections.
 To accomplish this, we developed a strategic plan for NAGPRA compliance.
 During plan implementation, we developed and distributed a Summary in compliance with 43 CFR 10.8 and Inventories in compliance with §10.9.
 To fund implementation, we developed a NAGPRA Consultation/Documentation grant.
 During grant implementation, we provided long-term on-site collections work, including searches for archives and collections, archives and document review, and collection cataloging.
 We also provided meeting planning services, facilitated inter-Tribal consultations, facilitated publication of Notices and provided technical assistance.

 January 2021 - December 2021